-The Cheyenne Frontier Days™ Old West Museum’s mission is to cultivate and preserve the Western Legacy of Cheyenne Frontier Days.
+The Cheyenne Frontier Days™ Old West Museum’s mission is to cultivate a rich educational space for the diverse, international community served by, and rooted in, the American western legacy of Cheyenne Frontier Days.

 The Cheyenne Frontier Days™ Old West Museum’s vision is to be an accredited, sustainable, culturally dynamic community asset.